vq_monitor

 freeze_detected: false

 vq_monitor is a Python tool that captures video from a camera, file, RTSP stream, or screen recording, then computes a set of quality metrics on each frame and streams the results to a browser dashboard in real time.
-It was built to support video quality evaluation at GN, where there is a recurring need to monitor how a camera or codec behaves across different lighting, motion, or compression conditions without setting up a formal subjective study first.
+It was built to support video quality evaluation work at GN, where there is a recurring need to monitor how a camera or codec behaves across different lighting conditions, motion levels, or compression settings without setting up a formal subjective study first.

-Each frame is scored across 25 metrics spanning perceptual and signal-level dimensions: brightness, sharpness, noise, contrast, flicker, freeze detection, face-area quality, BRISQUE, and SSIM against a reference frame.
+Each frame is scored across 25 metrics spanning perceptual and signal-level dimensions: brightness, sharpness, noise, contrast, flicker, freeze detection, face-area quality, BRISQUE (a no-reference perceptual quality score), and SSIM against a reference frame, among others.
 Spatial issues are localised using an 8x6 grid heatmap that flags which regions of the frame are degraded, rather than collapsing everything into a single number.

 The architecture is straightforward.
-OpenCV handles capture and frame processing, PyTorch runs the BRISQUE model, and FastAPI serves both a WebSocket stream of metric data and an MJPEG video stream to the browser.
-The dashboard updates in real time without page refresh.
+OpenCV handles capture and frame processing, PyTorch runs the BRISQUE model, and FastAPI serves both a WebSocket stream of metric data and an MJPEG video stream to the browser dashboard.
+The dashboard updates in real time without requiring a page refresh.

 A scenario testing engine allows structured test runs to be defined in YAML.
-Each scenario is a sequence of phases with a duration and a set of pass/fail criteria applied to the live metric stream.
-This makes it possible to run a repeatable test protocol and get a structured report at the end, rather than reviewing raw logs manually.
+Each scenario is a sequence of phases, each with a duration and a set of pass/fail criteria applied to the metric stream.
+This makes it possible to run a repeatable test protocol, for example: baseline, low-light, motion stress, high compression, recovery, and get a structured pass/fail report at the end rather than reviewing raw data manually.

 Stack